Holly Lake Florida

 Holly Lake connects to Ella Lake on the north side, Holly Lake is located in Lake County Florida just north of Lake Yale and the Harris Chain of lakes.
 Also located southwest of Lake Dorr and Southeast of Lake Weir.

 The Holly Chain is comprised of three lakes north of the City of Umatilla.
 The chain features unusual contours for Florida lakes.
 The deepest water is found near shore, with a ridge rising in the center.
 Bass are often found near the deepwater closest to the shore and where the bottom rises to the center ridge.

 Holly Chain – A three-lake chain just north of Umatilla, with access via a public boat ramp on S.R.
 450. Bass, bluegill, shellcracker, and speckled perch are the dominant sport fish.
 These lakes feature unusual contours for Florida lakes.
 The deepest water is found near shore, with a ridge rising in the center.
 There is little vegetation or other structures on the lake bottoms.

 A border of cattails and intermingled grasses rings each lake.
 Bass often are found near the deepwater closest to shore and where the bottom rises to the center ridge.
 There are six fish attractors in Lake Ella (467 acres), the largest and most distant lake from the public boat ramp.
 Good catches of bass have been reported by anglers fishing the edge of attractors.

 Lake Holly Boat Ramp: Single-lane ramp with unimproved parking lot capable of accommodating 15 vehicles.

 Hours of operation: From dawn to dusk

 Head north on SR 19 in Umatilla and turn left onto CR 450.
 Follow CR 450 3.2 miles.
-Boat ramp is on right side of road.
+The boat ramp is on the right side of the road.